 July 4, 1951 ~ R&B, soul, jazz, funk drummer Ralph Johnson, full name Ralph Randolph Johnson, born in Los Angeles, California, USA ~ Member of Earth Wind & Fire from 1972 through 1984, rejoining the band in 1987.
 Has also worked with Blue Magic, Stanley Turrentine, Howard Hewett, Nathan East, Siedah Garrett.
 Co-produced the Temptations' 1984 Treat Her Like A Lady single

-July 4, 1947 ~ Singer, producer, songwriter Jacques Morali born in Morocco ~ Along with Henri Belolo co-founder of and thriving force behind disco acts Ritchie Family (Brazil, The Best Disco In Town, Life Is Music) and the Village People (YMCA, Macho Man, In The Navy).
-Has also recorded as a solo artist and wrote or co-wrote for a wide array of artists including Patrick Juvet, Régine, Dalida, Eric Russell, Cher, Patricia Norton, Julius Brown, Starlight, Diva, Dennis Parker, David London, Wayne Scott, Lova Moor, Pia Zadora, Break Machine, and others ~ Morali passed away in 1991
+July 4, 1947 ~ Singer, producer, songwriter Jacques Morali born in Casablanca, Morocco ~ Along with Henri Belolo co-founder of and thriving force behind disco acts Ritchie Family (Brazil, The Best Disco In Town, Life Is Music) and the Village People (YMCA, Macho Man, In The Navy).
+Has also recorded as a solo artist and wrote or co-wrote for a wide array of artists including Patrick Juvet, Régine, Dalida, Eric Russell, Cher, Patricia Norton, Julius Brown, Starlight, Diva, Dennis Parker, David London, Wayne Scott, Lova Moor, Pia Zadora, and Break Machine ~ Morali passed away in 1991

 July 4, 1946 ~ Pop, psychedelic pop singer, keyboardist David Skinner, full name David Ferguson Skinner, born ~ Formed the duo Twice As Much with Andrew Rose, best known for their 1966 Sittin' On A Fence single.
 The song was written by Mick Jagger and Keith Richards and later included on the American edition of the Rolling Stones album Flowers.
 Skinner would later work with Uncle Dog, Clancy, tour with Roxy Music, and guest on albums by Phil Manzanera and Bryan Ferry